eleda77/eleda77.github.io/docs/vocab_list.md

 **bollard** - a short, thick post that boats can be tied to or the ones on streets

 **brachiate** - move by using the arms to swing from branch to branch (or just having arms as an adjective lol)

+**brassica** - a plant of a genus that includes cabbage, turnip, Brussels sprout, and mustard
 ### C {#header-title-3}
 **calenture** - a violent fever with delirium, affecting persons in the tropics (or sailors)

 **calcareous** - chalky

+**calkin** - a metal cleat on the bottom front of a horseshoe to prevent slipping

 **caltrap** - area denial weapon made up of 4+ nails arranged so that one of them always points upward from stable base (pointy to step on)

+**carbuncle** - something, especially a building, that is unsightly or visually intrusive (also a gem, British)

 **carillion** - a set of bells in a tower, played using a keyboard or by an automatic mechanism similar to a piano roll